Mindwerks/wildmidi/README.md

 * Fixed possible out of bounds reads in sysex commands (bug #190).
 * Fixed invalid reads during config parse with short patch file names.
-* Do not treat a missing end-of-track marker as an error for type-0 midi files (bug #183).
+* Do not treat a missing end-of-track marker as an error for type-0 MIDI files (bug #183).
 * Fixed bad reading of high delta values in XMI converter (bug #199).
 * Fixed a memory leak when freeing a midi (bug #204).
 * Fixed slurred/echoy playback at quick tempos on looped instruments (bug #185).
-* Fixed certain midis sounding different compared to timidity, as if instruments not turned off (bug #186).
+* Fixed certain MIDIs sounding different compared to timidity, as if instruments not turned off (bug #186).
 * Fixed compilation on systems without libm.
-* Support for RISC OS, Nintendo Switch and PS Vita.
+* Support for RISC OS, Nintendo Switch, and PS Vita.
 * Several clean-ups.

 0.4.2
 * Fixed CVE-2017-11661, CVE-2017-11662, CVE-2017-11663, CVE-2017-11664
   (bug #175).
 * Fixed CVE-2017-1000418 (bug #178).
-* Fixed a buffer overflow during playback with malformed midi files (bug #180).
+* Fixed a buffer overflow during playback with malformed MIDI files (bug #180).
 * GUS patch processing changes to meet users expectations (bug #132).
 * Worked around a build failure with newer FreeBSD versions failing to